What Is Composite Material?

 Are Plastics Composites?

-Not all plastics are composites.
+Not all plastics are composites, or is composite plastic.
 In fact, most plastics—which are used in toys, water bottles, and other familiar objects—are not composites.
 They are pure plastic.
 But many types of plastics can be strengthened to make them stronger.

 This combination of plastic and reinforcement can produce some of the strongest, most versatile materials for their weight ever developed by technology.